coredns/rfc/gsoc2020/20200303-health-check-wjayesh.md

 The goal of this project is listed below:

 - An application that performs UDP-based DNS requests against the Kubernetes cluster and validates that the received DNS responses match expected responses.
 - The application will restart CoreDNS pods via the Kubernetes API when the previously executed validations fail.
+The exact threshold for triggering this will be tunable and be available as a configurable option.
+It can be a percentage of failures or some other metric which I will determine over the course of the project.

 While CoreDNS exposes a health check itself in the form of Kubernetes’ `livenessProbe`: